gabriel-rh/installing-logging-cluster-bot/install-logging.md

-# Intalling logging on ClusterBot
+# Installing logging on ClusterBot

 ## Prerequisites